-154) Should it become necessary to stop the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the clerk of the course shall order a red flag and the abort lights to be shown at the Line.
+160) Should it become necessary to stop the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the clerk of the course shall order a red flag and the abort lights to be shown at the Line.
 Simultaneously, red flags will be shown at all marshal posts.

-When the signal is given to stop all cars shall immediately reduce speed in the knowledge that :
+When the signal is given to stop all cars shall immediately reduce speed in the knowledge that:

-- the race classification will be that at the end of the lap two laps prior to that during which the signal to stop the race was given,

-- race and service vehicles may be on the track, - the circuit may be totally blocked because of an accident, - weather conditions may have made the circuit undriveable at racing speed, - the pit lane will be open.

-155) The procedure to be followed varies according to the number of laps completed by the race leader before the signal to stop the race was given :

-Case A. Less than two full laps.
-If the race can be restarted, Article 156 will apply.

-Case B. Two or more full laps but less than 75% of the race distance (rounded up to the nearest whole number of laps).
-If the race can be restarted, Article 157 will apply.
+- the race classification will be that at the end of the penultimate lap before the lap during which the signal to stop the race was given; - race and service vehicles may be on the track; - the circuit may be totally blocked because of an accident; - weather conditions may have made the circuit undriveable at racing speed; - the pit lane will be open. - 161) The procedure to be followed varies according to the number of laps completed by the race leader before the signal to stop the race was given: - Case A. Less than two full laps.
+If the race can be restarted, Article 162 will apply. - Case B. Two or more full laps but less than 75% of the original race distance (rounded up to the nearest whole number of laps and calculated cumulatively if more than one stoppage occurs).
+If the race can be restarted, Article 163 will apply.

-Case C. 75% or more of the race distance (rounded up to the nearest whole number of laps).
-The cars will be sent directly to the parc fermé and the race will be deemed to have finished when the leading car crossed the Line at the end of the lap two laps prior to that during which the signal to stop was given.
+Case C. 75% or more of the race distance (rounded up to the nearest whole number of laps and calculated cumulatively if more than one stoppage occurs).
+The cars will be sent directly to the parc fermé and the race will be deemed to have finished when the leading car crossed the Line for the penultimate time before the race was stopped.